KoshtiDivya/Tic-tac-toe-Game/README.md

 # Tic-tac-toe-Game
-It is a basic Tic-Tac-Toe Game using  HTML, CSS, and JavaScript
+It is a basic Tic-Tac-Toe Game using  HTML, CSS, and JavaScript.
 # feature
-It's fun game
+It's fun game.